 The poll shows a pervading sense that the country is on the wrong track, with 66 percent agreeing with that statement (55 percent saying so strongly).
 Despite this outlook, President Barack Obama has a 51 percent approval rating, with 47 percent disapproving.
 The public’s opinions on Mr. Obama and the direction of the country are both within 1 percentage point of the last edition of the GW Battleground Poll in April 2016.

-For complete data and results, including additional numbers on the 2016 elections and national issues, visit the GW Battleground Poll homepage.
 Follow @GWmedia on Twitter for a deeper dive into the new GW Battleground Poll data.

 The George Washington University Battleground Poll is a nationally recognized series of surveys conducted by Republican pollster Ed Goeas of The Tarrance Group and Democratic pollster Celinda Lake of Lake Research Partners.
 GW’s Graduate School of Political Management (GSPM) and the School of Media and Public Affairs (SMPA) serve as the university’s home for the partnership.
 GW’s Estelle and Melvin Gelman Library houses the data archive of the survey results dating back more than two decades.

 The poll, which is distinguished from other surveys by its presentation of separate analyses from these top pollsters representing both sides of the aisle, surveyed 1,000 registered likely voters nationwide Aug.
 28-Sept.
 1 and included a protocol for reaching mobile phone users.
 It has a margin of error of plus or minus 3.1 percentage points.